Our Life Our CHOICE

 Our Life Our CHOICE are organising a conference!

-We are delighted to announce that we have been working hard to organise a conference for families, service users and professionals concerned about CHOICE and quality of services for adults with learning disabilities. - The Law, The Frameworks, The Choice, The Commission- scheduled to take place on the 24th of October at the Woburn House Conference Centre in London.
+We are delighted to announce that we have been working hard to organise a conference for families, service users and professionals concerned about CHOICE and quality of services for adults with learning disabilities. - The Law, The Frameworks, The Choice, The Commission- scheduled to take place on the 3rd April 2025 at the Woburn House Conference Centre in London.

 We have already confirmed esteemed speakers such as Professor Luke Clements, Paul de Savary, Humphrey Hawksley, Jane Raca MBE and our very own David Wilks.
-Dr Hilary Cass OBE is set to chair the event, so make sure you sign up to our newsletter here to get early bird access to tickets, released in September 2024.
+Dr Hilary Cass OBE is set to chair the event, so make sure you sign up to our newsletter here to get early bird access to ticket access.

 Save the date